beetbox/beets/docs/guides/main.rst

 command path manually.

 Because I don't use Windows myself, I may have missed something.
-If you have trouble or you have more detail to contribute here, please `let me know`_.
+If you have trouble or you have more detail to contribute here, please direct it to `the mailing list`_.

-.. _let me know: mailto:adrian@radbox.org
 .. _install Python: http://python.org/download/
 .. _Setuptools: http://pypi.python.org/pypi/setuptools
 .. _beets.reg: https://github.com/sampsyo/beets/blob/master/extra/beets.reg